 To keep greenhouse emissions to a minimum, the most important aspect is the fridge's energy efficiency rather than the type of refrigerant/blowing gas used.
 But if you want to check which refrigerant your fridge uses, all models have this information on the fridge specification plate in the cabinet.

 You may have come across some brands that promote their fridge as having plastic surfaces or door seals that are "anti-bacterial", which is claimed to inhibit the growth of bacteria on treated surfaces for the life of the fridge.
 These surfaces contain Microban, an antibacterial pesticide with the active ingredient triclosan, registered by the US EPA to inhibit bacterial growth in plastic.
 But it doesn't protect you from food-borne illness (just the plastic), and neither is it a substitute for good hygiene practices – you still have to clean your fridge.

 Recycle your old fridge

-If you’re upgrading to a sleek new model, what do you do with your old fridge?
-While it might be tempting to keep it in the garage to store cold drinks, it could be costing you an extra $130 a year to run — and producing an extra tonne of greenhouse gas emissions per year.
+If you're upgrading to a sleek new model, what do you do with your old fridge?
+It might be tempting to keep it in the garage to store cold drinks, but it could be costing you an extra $130 a year to run – and producing an extra tonne of greenhouse gas emissions per year.
 If your old fridge is over 15 years old, it may also contain ozone-depleting refrigerant (CFCs), which can leak out.

 If your fridge is still in relatively good condition, contact your local Salvation Army or similar charity, which can send it to a good home.
 Otherwise, contact your local council or the Australian Refrigeration Council (1300 884 483) to find out about any local recovery schemes.
 The refrigerant will need to be recovered and recycled by an appropriately licensed person.